clarkfitzg/phd_research/optim/dag.md

 Julia and Python have the reference semantics which would change things, but they might fit in a similar model.

+The real question is: How can we make a program more efficient if we know the entire script ahead of time?
+Assume we understand the semantics of the language.

 Wed Dec  6 09:33:05 PST 2017